Access to China Articles

 9. Success trading in China

-Access to China and its directors have worked and traded in China for over twenty years.
+Access to China and its directors have been working and trading in China for over twenty years.
 We have manufactured, imported, and exported to China during this time.
-While Access to China mainly focuses on IT services, we still help Chinese source products and services from overseas companies.
+While Access to China primarily focuses on IT services, we also assist Chinese companies in sourcing products and services from overseas companies.

 There are many books and websites dedicated to the subject of successfully trading with/within China.

-We wish to add a few pointers to trading with the Chinese markets.
+We would like to add a few key points to consider when trading with the Chinese markets.